frederic-perez/AmE-dictionary/data/dictionary.md

 __feel for__
 __feel out__
 __feign__ _v_ :four::mute:[fei~~g~~n] /FAYN/ To give a false appearance of. _Syn_ sham, simulate, assume _When confronted about the crime, the suspect feigned ignorance of even the most general details._
+__feijoada__ _n_ :astonished: A Brazilian or Portuguese stew made with beans, pork, and beef, typically served with rice and orange slices.
 __feint__
 __feisty__ _adj_ :eight: Full of energy and lively determination. _The feisty man gloated._
 __felicitate__ _v_ To offer congratulations to. _Syn_ congratulate _I felicitate you on your memory, sir._